SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 Configuring the Operating System
 ===================================================

-Once you've installted your operation system, you can configure it.
+Once you've installed your operation system, you can configure it.
 When configuring the operating system, several basic settings related to creating a new server are required.
 Configuring these as part of your basic set-up increases your server's security and usability.

 Logging In to the Server
 --------------------------------